MicrosoftDocs/architecture-center/docs/example-scenario/gateway/application-gateway-before-azure-firewall-content.md

 1. Application Gateway sends the packets to the virtual network gateway.
 1. The virtual network gateway answers the client.

-One aspect to consider in this design is that the routing advertised by the hub to the spoke Virtual Networks might have to be modified for certain services.
-More concretely, the Azure Application Gateway v2 does not support a 0.0.0.0/0 route pointing to anything other than the Internet, since that breaks the connectivity required by Microsoft to manage the Application Gateway.
-In case you are advertising a 0.0.0.0/0 route from the virtual hub, there are two ways to prevent that route from being inserted in the Application Gateway subnet:
+With this design, you might need to modify the routing that the hub advertises to the spoke virtual networks.
+Specifically, version 2 of Azure Application Gateway only supports a 0.0.0.0/0 route that points to the internet.
+Routes with this address that don't point to the internet break the connectivity that Microsoft requires for managing Application Gateway.
+If your virtual hub advertises a 0.0.0.0/0 route, there are two ways to prevent that route from being inserted in the Application Gateway subnet:

-- You can create a route table with a route for 0.0.0.0/0 and next hop Internet, and associate it to the subnet where the Application Gateway is deployed
+- Create a route table with a route for 0.0.0.0/0 and a next hop type of internet.
+Associate that route with the subnet that you deploy Application Gateway in.
-- If the Application Gateway is deployed in a dedicated spoke, you can disable the propagation of the default route in the settings for the VNet connection
+- If you deploy Application Gateway in a dedicated spoke, disable the propagation of the default route in the settings for the virtual network connection.

 ## Example design with Azure Route Server

-Finally, the [Azure Route Server][ars_overview] offers another possibility to inject routes automatically in the spoke, to avoid the administrative overhead of maintaining route tables.
-Its design is a combination of the hub and spoke and Virtual WAN variants:
+[Azure Route Server][ars_overview] offers another way to inject routes automatically in the spoke.
+As a result, you can avoid the administrative overhead of maintaining route tables.
+Azure Route Server combines the Virtual WAN and hub and spoke variants:

-- The hub Virtual Network is customer-managed, so the subscription admin can do operations such as linking the hub VNet to DNS private zones.
+- Customers manage hub virtual networks.
+As a result, the subscription admin can do operations like linking the hub virtual network to DNS private zones.
-- Azure Route Server has the same limitation as Virtual WAN around injecting prefixes with the same or longer length than the Virtual Network prefix in the spokes.
-Hence, the Application Gateway and the destination web server needs to be in different Virtual Networks.
+- Azure Route Server has the same limitation that Virtual WAN has concerning IP address prefixes.
+You can only inject routes into a spoke if the prefix is shorter than the virtual network prefix.
+Because of this limitation, Application Gateway and the destination web server need to be in different virtual networks.
-- Whether DNS is required or not will depend on the functionality of the Network Virtual Appliance (NVA) in the hub.
-In the following diagram the DNS step is depicted, but note that this might vary depending on the NVA.
+- The functionality of the Network Virtual Appliance (NVA) in the hub determines whether your implementation needs DNS.

-One remark to this design is that the Azure Route Server requires today that the device injecting the routes sends them over Border Gateway Protocol (BGP).
-Since the Azure Firewall does not support BGP, this design would require a third-party Network Virtual Appliance (NVA):
+Azure Route Server currently requires the device that injects the routes to send them over Border Gateway Protocol (BGP).
+Since Azure Firewall doesn't support BGP, you need to use a third-party NVA instead of Azure Firewall.

+The following diagram shows the packet flow when Azure Route Server simplifies the dynamic routing:

 ![Route Server internal traffic](./images/appgwB4azfw_ars_internal.png)

+1. An on-premises client connects to the virtual network gateway.
+1. The gateway forwards the request to Application Gateway.
+1. Application Gateway connects with one of the back-end servers.
+The Application Gateway subnet forwards the client request to a Network Virtual Appliance (NVA).
+1. The NVA runs security checks on the client request.
+If the request passes the tests, the NVA requests DNS resolution from a DNS server in the shared services virtual network.
+1. The DNS server answers the resolution request.
+1. The NVA forwards the client request to the application VM.
+1. The VM answers the request.
+1. The NVA forwards the traffic to Application Gateway.19.
+Application Gateway sends the response to the virtual network gateway.
+1. The virtual network gateway answers the client.

 Note that the design with the Route Server might advertise the 0.0.0.0/0 route to the Application Gateway subnet too, which is not supported.
 In this case, the only solution is configuring a route table for the Application Gateway subnet with a route for 0.0.0.0/0 and next hop Internet.